MileHacker Logo

 Final Travel Note

-The Jewel of the garden route welcomes visitors to see its natural beauty and a range of things to do.
-With proper planning and awareness, your trip will be a memorable adventure.
+The Jewel of the garden route welcomes visitors to get a sense of its natural beauty and diverse activities.
+With proper planning and awareness, your trip shall be a memorable adventure.

-This guide serves as a resource for your travels to this beautiful coastal destination in South Africa.
+This guide serves as a resource for your travels to this stunning coastal destination in South Africa.

 Getting Around Plettenberg Bay.
 Public Transport, Taxis, Car Rental